‘When a motley crew of Canberra stirrers protected the War Memorial from competition’, Honest History, 11 November 2016 updated

 The crucial meeting of the War Memorial Council in 2012 had to confirm that the plans for the rival memorials were in conflict with its own charter.
 It did so, and that ruled the Memorials out, according to the NCA’s guidelines for such things – guidelines which previous NCA management had glossed over.

 Beyond that, the details of the Forum’s campaign are relatively unimportant.
 Part of the story is in Peter Stanley’s chapter in the collection, Anzac’s Dirty Dozen, although that was written before the campaign had successfully concluded.
+(See also Stanley’s Eldershaw lecture from 2014, which also covers the beginnings of the Honest History coalition.)
 Other aspects emerge from media at the time, for example, in 2011 and 2012.

 One detail should not be forgotten, however, on this 75th anniversary of the Australian War Memorial: some of the leaders of the Lake War Memorials Forum, those who worked hardest for the ultimate success of its campaign to prevent the building of rival memorials to the Australian War Memorial, are now active in the Honest History coalition.

 Because articles on the Honest History website have been critical of the Memorial’s priorities and governance structures does not mean the coalition lacks respect for the Memorial’s mission, properly conceived and followed – and extended to cover the context of our wars, the home front, the aftermath, the impact of war on other countries besides Australia, and a peaceful future.
 Nor does the coalition lack respect for the Memorial’s staff, as was made clear in the preface to Honest History’s Alternative Guide to the Australian War Memorial.